Last updated April 18, 2022.

-As an effective altruism organization, we select research projects based on their expected impact.
-We are primarily interested in the nature of long-term moral progress.
-To date most of our research has been on factory farming, but in 2021 we added a second research area of artificial intelligence, such as: What Features of AIs Indicate Sentience and Moral Relevance? and What Do People Think about the Moral and Social Inclusion of AI?.
-This research agenda contains specific in-progress projects we are working on, priority projects we are not yet working on but consider of particular interest, and a range of other research ideas.
-We are eager for funding to complete more of this research, and we are eager to provide support for external researchers interested in these projects.
+We select research projects based on their expected impact, as detailed on the Perspective page.
+Our main research program is in artificial intelligence, asking questions such as: What Features of AIs Indicate Sentience and Moral Relevance? and What Do People Think about the Moral and Social Inclusion of AI?, but we have also researched the expansion of humanity’s moral circle to include farmed animals and other related topics.
+This research agenda contains specific in-progress projects we are working on, high-priority potential projects we are not yet working on but consider of particular interest, and a range of other potential projects.
+We are a publicly funded nonprofit organization, so your donation can help us complete more of this research, and we are keen to provide support for external researchers interested in these projects.

 We are writing a series of blog posts on artificial sentience that we hope to culminate in a cause profile of the issue.
 As of November 2021, we have published The Importance of Artificial Sentience, Psychological Perspectives Relevant to Artificial Sentience, Prioritization Questions for Artificial Sentience, and The Terminology of Artificial Sentience.